-For nearly 30 years, Sandie Rinaldo has been the weekend anchor for CTV NATIONAL NEWS, Canada’s most-watched national newscast.
-In 2009, Rinaldo took on anchor duties at CTV News Channel, leading the noon newscast three days a week.
-In addition to her role behind the desk, Rinaldo heads into the field to report stories for CTV’s investigative news program W5 and act as occasional host.
+For more than 30 years, Sandie Rinaldo has been the weekend anchor for CTV NATIONAL NEWS, Canada’s most-watched national newscast.
+In addition to her role behind the desk, Rinaldo heads into the field to report stories for CTV’s investigative news program W5.

-Every weekend, Rinaldo continues to bring Canadians through the major news events making headlines at home and around the world focusing on the angles that are most important to Canadians.
-On weekdays, Rinaldo invites Canadians across the country as she hosts regular discussions with panels that cover a wide range of topics and diverse viewpoints.
+Every weekend, Rinaldo takes Canadians through the major news events making headlines at home and around the world while focusing on angles that are most important to Canadians.

 - Canadian Veterinary Award 2005 "Never Give Up"